mdkashem/examProBdApp/README.md

     - Admin can view list of users
     - Admin can insert/register for  new user
     - admin can update information of any user
-    - admin can search any user by email
+    - admin can search any user by id

  - User roles:
     - User can login